senthilshanmugam/a11yTypeAhead/README.md

 ## Testing

-Running `grunt test` will run the unit tests with karma.
+Running `grunt test` will run the unit tests with karma (in progress).